Spectral signatures of nonstabilizerness and criticality in infinite matrix product states: Conclusions

 A natural question posed by our results concerns the renormalization-group interpretation of finite bond dimension in the replicated theory underlying the SRE.
 While finite-$\chi$ scaling in conventional iMPS is well understood as an RG flow away from a critical fixed point in the physical CFT, our findings suggest that finite $\chi$ induces a more intricate flow in the $2n$-replica theory that controls nonstabilizerness.
 Developing a systematic CFT description of this flow would provide a deeper understanding of pre-asymptotic scaling regimes numerically observed in the mutual SRE and clarify how universal behavior emerges as $\chi$ is increased.

 A key limitation of the present approach is the unfavorable scaling of the SRE transfer matrix with bond dimension, which makes numerically converged calculations increasingly costly at large $\chi$.
 One promising direction is to represent the boundary vectors themselves as finite $2n$-site MPS and to compute dominant eigenvalues using finite DMRG-type techniques, which may potentially enable access to larger effective bond dimensions.
+For models admitting a mapping to free fermions, such as the ones considered here, some nonstabilizer quantities (e.g., $M^{(2)}$) can be evaluated with complexity scaling linearly in system size~\cite{rajabpour2025stabilizershannonrenyiequivalenceexact}.
+Although such methods would need to be generalized to the mixed-state or mutual SRE studied here, they may provide an exact finite-size benchmark for how our transfer-matrix expressions approach the thermodynamic limit.
+It would also be interesting to explore whether suitably generalized real-space RG methods~\cite{MartinDelgado1996} can access the replicated transfer-matrix spectrum underlying $\xi_{\mathrm{SRE}}^{(2)}$.

 While the behavior of nonstabilizerness at the Ising critical point has now been studied in several works, many other critical regimes remain poorly understood.
 Our framework can be directly applied to other types of 1D critical behaviors, such as the XY critical line of the spin-$\frac{1}{2}$ XXZ chain or frustrated systems like the $J_1$-$J_2$ chain.
 Furthermore, measures of nonstabilizerness for higher-spin systems, such as the mana, could be formulated in terms of mana entropies with a structure closely analogous to the SRE.
 Beyond free-fermion models, natural targets for future investigations include other classes of tensor network skeletons, such as Onsager-integrable spin chains~\cite{camp2025matrixproductstateskeletonsonsagerintegrable} and two-dimensional Abelian string-net models~\cite{boesl2025skeletonisometrictensornetwork}.
 In this context, an important direction is the extension of these ideas to projected entangled-pair states (PEPS), which may shed light on how nonstabilizerness manifests in two-dimensional critical systems, for example in the Kitaev honeycomb lattice model or other types of two-dimensional lattice gauge theories.
 Beyond ground-state properties, our approach can be extended to dynamical settings described by time-evolving iMPS.
 The SRE correlation length introduced here offers a natural length scale for characterizing the spatial spreading of nonstabilizerness~\cite{maity2025localspreadingstabilizerrenyi,bejan2025magicspreadingunitaryclifford}, while the mutual SRE may encode universal dynamical scaling laws.